-- A number of cigarettes you used to smoke will determine the dose you will first need.
+- A number of cigarettes a person used to smoke will determine the dose one will first need.

 - Entering a counseling program can be of great help.

-- You are highly advised against smoking cigarettes while you are going through the nicotine replacement therapy because nicotine can build up to toxic levels.
+- They are highly advised against smoking cigarettes while going through the nicotine replacement therapy because nicotine can build up to toxic levels.

-- When on nicotine replacement, your urge to munch on food will decrease, which in turn will prevent weight gain.
+- When on nicotine replacement, the urge to munch on food will decrease, which in turn will prevent weight gain.

-- Try to reduce your daily nicotine dosebe slowly decreased.
+- Try to reduce a daily nicotine dose slowly.

 Nicotine products come in various forms.
 Gum and patches are the two most common supplements that give excellent results when used correctly.
 Other products include: